 After building her career around loving vertiginous shoes in ‘Sex and the City,’ SJP is now mostly seen wearing flats or low heels.
 She has even taken to wearing flats on the red carpet, a trend more and more celebrities have begun adopting.

 As a top in-demand supermodel, Karlie Kloss practically lives in high heels.
 But that doesn’t mean that she prefers them.
-Like Posh and SJP, Karlie also seems to have given up on heels and now almost exclusively wears flats for her red carpet appearances.
+Like Posh and SJP, Karlie also seems to have given up on heels and now almost exclusively wears flats at red carpet appearances.

 Will you take after Victoria Beckham, SJP, and Karlie Kloss, or will the doctors who conducted the research have to pry your heels from your cold, dead hands feet?

 You don’t have to give up high-heeled shoes, though.
 You can make them more comfortable.
-Also, try some tips from podiatrist and fellow shoe lover Dr. Suzanne Levine on how to ease foot pain from wearing high heels.
+Also, try some tips from podiatrist and fellow shoe lover, Dr. Suzanne Levine, on easing foot pain from wearing high heels.

 Margot Robbie uses a foot spray called Still Standing to stay comfortable in high heels during red carpet events.
 Her stylist, Kate Young, revealed that before the 2018 Oscars, she applied this spray to Robbie’s feet, enabling the actress to wear her Roger Vivier and Jimmy Choo heels throughout the ceremony and after-parties without discomfort.